asmakanwal-mscs/datascience_project/README.md

 Reality-TV

-Key Observations:
+**Key Observations:
 Genre Distribution:
+**

-The chart shows that some genres, like Drama and Comedy, have larger rectangles, indicating a higher proportion of movies.
-In contrast, genres like Western and Film-Noir have smaller rectangles, showing they are less common.
+The chart shows that some genres, like **Drama and Comedy**, have larger rectangles, indicating a **higher proportion **of movies.
+In contrast, genres like Western and** Film-Noir have smaller rectangles, showing they are less common.**

-Proportion Insight:
+**Proportion Insight:**
 The treemap provides a visual understanding of how diverse the movie industry is in terms of genres and helps identify which genres dominate.

-Insights Related to Your Data Science Questions:
+**Insights Related to Your Data Science Questions:
 Influencing Marketing Strategies:
+**
 Understanding the proportion of movies by genre can help in tailoring marketing strategies.
-For example, if Drama and Comedy are more common, marketing efforts can focus on differentiating these movies from others in the same genre.
+For example, if Drama and Comedy are more common, marketing efforts can focus on **differentiating these movies from others in the same genre.**
 Features Correlated with Sentiments:
 Analyzing which genres have higher proportions can help identify features that contribute to positive or negative sentiments in those specific genres.
 Trends Over Time:
 This chart doesn’t show time-based trends, but understanding the current genre proportions can be a starting point for analyzing how these proportions change over time.
 Sentiment Distribution Across Genres:
 The treemap can be used to compare sentiment analysis results across different genres.
 Identifying which genres tend to receive more positive or negative feedback can guide future film production decisions.

-Comparison to Box Office Performance:

-Comparing the proportion of genres with their box office performance and sentiment analy